 The ROW Winning Art and Poetry Journal, a full-color printed booklet, is produced to showcase Georgia honorees.
-The winning works are also published on our website and may be available for display at libraries, schools, nature centers, conferences, water festivals, parks, and State buildings.
-Contact us at projectwet@dnr.ga.gov to receive a free copy of the Art and Poetry journal.
+The winning works are also published on our website and may be available for display at libraries, schools, nature centers, conference, water festivals, parks and State buildings.
+Contact us to receive a free copy of the Art and Poetry journal.